dwayne/playwhe-restapi/README.md

     $ curl http://localhost:5000/results?period=2
     $ curl http://localhost:5000/results?number=23

-Finally, feel free to mix and match paramters.
+Finally, feel free to mix and match parameters.
 The request below returns the 2nd set of 5 results for which the number 13 played after lunch for the year 2008.

     $ curl http://localhost:5000/results?limit=5&offset=5&year=2008&period=2&number=13